nld91/jenkins_pipeline_webapp/README.md

-# README for CI/CD Jenkins Pipeline Repo
+# CI/CD Jenkins Pipeline for Web Applications

 ## Overview

 This repository contains the infrastructure and pipeline configuration necessary to build, test, and deploy a Java Spring Boot web application.
-It utilizes Jenkins, a powerful automation server, to implement continuous integration and continuous deployment (CI/CD) practices for the web application which is housed in a separate repository.
+It utilises Jenkins, a powerful automation server, to implement continuous integration and continuous deployment (CI/CD) practices for the web application which is housed in a separate repository.
 The repository includes a `Jenkinsfile` that defines the pipeline steps and a Docker Compose file (`compose.yml`) to easily set up and run a Jenkins container locally.

 ## Repository Structure